Estuary

 • On-Premises Focus: While Matillion’s main product, Matillion ETL, is designed for on-premises deployment, it does offer the Matillion Data Loader as a free cloud service for replication.
 However, migrating from Data Loader to the full ETL tool requires moving from the cloud back to a self-managed environment.

-• Schema Evolution Limitations: While Matillion supports basic schema evolution, such as adding or deleting columns in destination tables, it does not automate more complex schema changes, like adding new tables, which requires modifying the pipeline and redeploying.
+• Schema Evolution Limitations: While Matillion supports essential schema evolution, such as adding or deleting columns in destination tables, it does not automate more complex schema changes, like adding new tables, which requires modifying the pipeline and redeploying.

 Pricing